 - Learning how to let go and release bound energy with the Outer Dissolving Process and later with the Inner Dissolving Process.

-- Let’s consider each of these keys in more detail, so that you have a better understanding of how to learn and practice Taoist mediation.
+Let’s consider each of these keys in more detail, so that you have a better understanding of how to learn and practice Taoist meditation.

 The Four Internal Conditions of Taoist Meditation